-Once we are sure a file complies to PDF/UA, in terms of both machine and human checks, we can mark it as such by using cpdf -mark-as "PDF/UA-1" in.pdf -o out.pdf or cpdf -mark-as "PDF/UA-2" in.pdf -o out.pdf for the recent PDF/UA-2 standard.
-To remove such a marker we can use, for example, cpdf -remove-mark "PDF/UA-1" in.pdf -o out.pdf.
+Once we are sure a file complies to PDF/UA, in terms of both machine and human checks, we can mark it as such:

+cpdf -mark-as "PDF/UA-1" in.pdf -o out.pdf

+Or, for the more recent PDF/UA-2 standard:

+cpdf -mark-as "PDF/UA-2" in.pdf -o out.pdf

+To remove such a marker we can use, for example:

+cpdf -remove-mark "PDF/UA-1" in.pdf -o out.pdf

+19.4 Merging and splitting PDF/UA files

+The -process-struct-trees option should always be used in conjunction with any splitting or merging command to preserve PDF/UA compliance.
+Details are given in chapter 2.